emilyriederer/website/content/post/convo-dbt/index.md

 -   `NM_(COUNTY|STATE)`: Human-readable county/state names-
 -   `DT_COUNTY`: The date a county's values are observed
 -   `N_(CASE|HOSP|DEATH)_(ACTL|PRED)_(07|14|21|28)`: The actual or predicted number of cases, hospitalizations, or deaths (and, for predictions only, the value of these predictions at 7, 14, 21, and 28 days prior to the day being forecasted)
--   `IND_COUNTY_HSPA`: Indicator of whether county is considered a shortage area
+-   `IND_COUNTY_HPSA`: Indicator of whether county is considered a shortage area
--   `PROP_COUNTY_HSPA`: Proportion of population that is underserved in a designated shortage area
+-   `PROP_COUNTY_HPSA`: Proportion of population that is underserved in a designated shortage area

 We will source these fields from four tables: